 In terms of design, the Ukulele is made using acacia.
 Not only does it look super cool and classy, but is one of the reasons it manages to attain that traditional and classical look of the ukulele.
 Also, keeping musicians with larger hands in mind, the instrument sports a wide neck and wider nuts to make playing it as comfortable as possible.

 However, the sound quality is where the ACST-B gets all its praise.
 Almost everyone who has played the instrument complemented its sound as “mellow,” managing to produce rich sweet tones while playing both chords as well as melodies.
-The Baritone also manages to cover a broader spectrum of bass frequencies making it perfect for solo plays.

 Now finally coming down to the price of the instrument, you can get it from somewhere around $300.
 Yes, that might seem expensive considering the design doesn’t use any mahogany or other expensive wood.
 But in the end, you are actually looking for good design and great sound quality, and on those terms, the ACST-B takes the cake.

 - Built using Acacia to give the classy traditional look and tone of the ukulele.